 This product is popularly dispensed by veterinarians because Company policy prevents it from being purchased on the internet or elsewhere at a discounted price.
-I understand that packages of this product are imprinted with “Blood Hound” track-and-trace barcode technology that allows the manufacturer to quickly locates veterinarians selling it in bulk to third parties who then sell products at discounted prices. (ref) Just like you, veterinarians need to earn an income; but as a general rule for my pets, I avoid products that use marketing techniques like that to restrict access and maximize profits – particularly when there are so many other good products to choose from.
+I understand that packages of this product are imprinted with “Blood Hound” track-and-trace barcode technology that allows the manufacturer to quickly locates veterinarians selling it in bulk to third parties who then sell products at discounted prices. ( track & trace ) Just like you, veterinarians need to earn an income; but as a general rule for my pets, I avoid products that use heavy handed marketing techniques like that to restrict access and maximize profits – particularly when there are so many other good products to choose from.

 Pyrethrin/ Pipronyl butoxide: